10I Heard It Through The Grapevine

 The Shangri-Las were a cut above most early ‘60s girl groups, a bit more aloof, a bit cooler, a shade more chic, and it was hard for teenage boys to hear this tale of a cool, renegade motorbike gang member who gets Betty against her parents’ wishes without wanting to be him.
 Until he died in massive accident, that is.
 Tragic storytelling at its succinct best.

 4All Along The Watchtower

 Such a great cover of the Dylan classic that Bob himself tweaked his own version upon hearing it, Jimi’s guitar epic had a slow and painful gestation period.
 Bassist Noel Redding got fed up during the sessions and walked out, and Hendrix redid his guitar parts umpteen times, moving from four track to eight track to 16 track as he went.
 His pain, our gain.

 While the charms of this track are obvious upon exposure, its studio legacy is just as important.
 Thanks to Brian Wilson’s fervent experimentation, endless takes and overdubs, a pretty hefty cash injection from Capitol, and of course that electro-theremin, ‘Good Vibrations’ really showed producers in 1966 – and in every year since – what could be achieved within those soundproofed walls.

-Brian Wilson probably won’t mind sitting pretty one stop below this track – he thinks it’s the greatest pop song ever written.
-Producer Phil Spector, whose “wall of sound” production has no finer embodiment than this, once told the BBC that Wilson listened to this track 100 times a day, and thanks to its irresistible charm and deceptive simplicity, it wouldn’t be much of a hardship.
+Brian Wilson probably won’t mind sitting pretty one stop below this track – he thinks it’s the finest pop song ever written.
+The greatest exponent of producer Phil Spector's Wall of Sound technique, this sugar-sweet, heart-busting hit by The Ronettes was a true collaboration between producer and muse (singer Ronnie Bennett and Spector would later marry).
+Wilson reportedly listened to this track 100 times a day, and thanks to its irresistible charm and deceptive simplicity, it wouldn’t be much of a hardship.